jleben/drum-transcription-website/index.md

 ## Overview

-The system implements detection of drum hits in monophonic audio, rendering of detected events into the MIDI file format, evaluation of detection by comparison with human-provided information, and visualisation of different stages of processing in the Sonic Visualiser application.
+This software sytem provides central components for the task of transcription of drum recordings as well as evaluation of the transcription quality.
+It implements detection of drum hits in monophonic audio, transcription of detected events into the MIDI file format, evaluation of detection by comparison with human-provided information, and visualisation of different stages of audio processing in the Sonic Visualiser application.

-The system consists of three main software components:
+The system consists of three main software components with the following roles:
-- Drum hit detector
+- Audio Processor: drum hit detection
-- MIDI generator and Evaluator
+- Symbolic Processor: transcription to MIDI and quality evaluation
-- Sonic Visualiser plugin
+- Sonic Visualiser plugin: audio processing visualisation

+The following diagram shows the typical workflow in a drum transcription and quality evaluation task, with blue components representing software provided by our system, and green components external to the system.
+The gray parts represent intermediate data formats:

 ![Graph: System Overview](images/architecture.jpg)

-## Detector
+## Drum Hit Detection

-The detector takes as input an audio file containing a recording of a musical performance on drums.
-It analyses the audio to extract features, which allow detection of individual drum hits and their properties.
+The audio processor takes as input an audio file containing a recording of a musical performance on drums.
+It analyses the audio to extract features which allow detection of individual drum hits and their properties.
+Currently, three types of sounds can be distinguished, according to source: kick drums or tom-toms, snare drums, and hi-hats or cymbals.

 The output is a list of detected drum hits with their time of occurence and estimated drum type and strength, in form of a file in the CSV (Comma-Separated Value) format.

-Example output:
+For example:

     0.00580499,0,0.627796
     0.272834,2,0.12992